 By the way, it’s realllly hard to take pictures in bathrooms.
 I was wedged into the back corners of the bathroom counter to get these pics.

 I just love it.
-I’ve gotta figure out a way to get something similar into our new house.
+I’ve gotta figure out a way to get something similar into our rental house.
 Well right after I finish painting and cleaning.
 And painting and cleaning …

 What do you use for hanging towels?
 Ever used old hooks or knobs for a DIY project?
 Let’s hear all about ’em!